Denrox/docker-gogs/README.md

 # docker-gogs
 Get a private git repository with web interface by running a single command.
-GOGS is going used as a web client for your repo.
+GOGS is going to be used as a web client for your repo.

 ## How To Run
 Just run command `docker-compose up -d`